 The Mokka-e is the best in the range for company-car drivers, as it'll cost very little in Benefit-in-Kind tax.
-Vauxhall has also tweaked the pricing slightly, so it sits below the £35,000 threshold for the Plug-in Car Grant, giving buyers a £2,500 discount.
+In December 2021, the threshold for the £1,500 Plug-in Car Grant was reduced to £32,000, so only versions of the Mokka-e with a starting price under this amount qualify for the discount.

 Meanwhile, the three-year/60,000-mile warranty is similar to rival models, although the battery pack is covered for eight years or 100,000 miles.
 Vauxhall offers a three-year servicing package - but that may only cover two services as the Mokka-e needs an initial inspection after 8,000 miles or a year, and then needs servicing every 16,000 miles or two years thereafter.
 Another Mokka-e perk seems to be complimentary roadside assistance for eight years, which could add up to quite a saving.

 Electric motor, drive & performance